jbfink/dhfims2012/preso/02about_me/01_slide.md

 !SLIDE
 ## Who are you? ##

-.notes push this one heavy.
+.notes Thank them for showing up!
 Nothing would make me gladder than to have this entire "Sage-on-the-stage" load of horsehockey devolve into a groovy unconference setup.
 Go through each person in the audience, thank them for showing up :) and ask them *why* they showed up to this.
 What's their motivation?
 Any programmers? any interest in DH topics?
 What? anybody do Bill Turkel's lab?

 !SLIDE
 # an apology #